US Citizens Among 6 Dead in Cyanide Poisoning at Luxury Bangkok Hotel

 “The property as far as we can see has not been ransacked,” Lt.
 Gen. Sangsawang told reporters.

-He said that police believe the victims did not harm themselves and suspect that the killer was among the dead.
+He said police believe that the victims did not harm themselves and suspect that the killer was among the dead.

-Local officials said that traces of cyanide were detected on drinking glasses and a teapot in the room where the bodies were found.
+Local officials said traces of cyanide were detected on drinking glasses and a teapot in the room where the bodies were found.

 The bodies were sent to Chulalongkorn Hospital for autopsies, and traces of cyanide were detected.